 Motor Skills and Sensory Needs

-Sensory Activity Cards- lots of great ideas of things you can create at home, not only to fill the day but to allow your child to explore using their senses!
+Sensory Activity Cards- lots of great ideas of things you can create at home to allow your child to explore using their senses!

 Fine Motor Activities and Indoor Challenge Cards - Fine Motor Skills are needed for all of the movements that use our hands and fingers such as cutting, writing, threading.
 If your child has poor pencil control or struggles with buttons why not try some of the practical activities above to strengthen their hand muscles.